-- for fairs, markets, shows, sales or exhibitions
+- bird fairs, markets, shows, sales or exhibitions

-If all of the birds at the gathering are from the same premises and return to that premises, you don’t need to meet these conditions.
+- where all of the birds brought together have come from the same premises and then return to that premises afterwards

 You must notify your local APHA Office at least 7 days before a bird gathering.
 You’ll need to give them the following details: